DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-07-adding-questions-about-visa-sponsorship-to-organisation-details.md

 - Yes - can sponsor
 - No - cannot sponsor

-Answers to these questions are used in the organisation’s or their training partners’ courses in Publish.
-This makes it easier for them to give the right answer on whether they can sponsor a Student or Skilled Worker visa for a course.
+We use answers to these questions in the organisation’s or their training partners’ courses in Publish.
+These settings make it easier for providers to answer whether they can sponsor a Student or Skilled Worker visa for a course.

 If the Support team or organisation has not answered the Student visas question, we show a message and link to: